CBP Officer

 I meant I have a student visa from Australia & I was in the US with a valid B2 multiple entry good for 10 years.
 I stayed for 5mo&5wks.
 It has been 2 mos since I left the US.
 I want to visit again before my class starts in August here in Thailand.

-Asked by Travelbug over 8 years ago
+Asked by Travelbug almost 9 years ago

 You will probably be asked several questions as to why you were in the United States for such an extended period of time.
 It's not normal for a person to be on vacation for 6 months in another country.
 Be prepared to provide proof of economic solvency to justify your entry into the United States again.